 Forward Contracts.
 A forward contract is an agreement between two parties in which one party is obligated to deliver a stated amount of a stated asset at a specified time in the future and the other party is obligated to pay a specified amount for the asset at the time of delivery.
-The Portfolios, with the exception of U.S. Low Volatility Portfolio, may enter into forward contracts to purchase and sell government securities, equity or income securities, foreign currencies, or other financial instruments.
+The Portfolios may enter into forward contracts to purchase and sell government securities, equity or income securities, foreign currencies, or other financial instruments.
 Forward contracts generally are traded in an interbank market conducted directly between traders (usually large commercial banks) and their customers.
 Unlike futures contracts, which are standardized contracts, forward contracts can be specifically drawn to meet the needs of the parties that enter into them.
 The parties to a forward contract may agree to offset or terminate the contract before its maturity, or may hold the contract to maturity and complete the contemplated exchange.